Grammars over the Lambek Calculus with Permutation: Recognizing Power and Connection to Branching Vector Addition Systems with States: Introduction

-The transformation of an $\LP$-grammar into an equivalent lBVASSAM and vice versa presented in this paper also allows us to prove some nice facts about $\LP$-grammars.
-For example, we can prove that $\LP$-grammars are equivalent to $\LP(/)$-grammars, i.e. grammars based on the Lambek calculus with permutation and with division only.
+In this paper, we show how to transform an $\LP$-grammar into an equivalent lBVASSAM and vice versa.
+This also allows us to prove some nice facts about $\LP$-grammars: for example, we can prove that $\LP$-grammars are equivalent to $\LP(/)$-grammars, i.e. grammars based on the Lambek calculus with permutation and with division only.
 Another observation is that $\LP$-grammars are equivalent to $\LP$-grammars of order 2, i.e. to grammars with the maximal nesting depth of divisions being equal to 2.

+This paper is organized as follows.
 In Section \ref{sec_preliminaries}, we introduce some preliminary notions and formaly define the Lambek calculus with permutation $\LP$ along with $\LP$-grammars.
 In Section \ref{sec_def_lbvassam}, we define linearly-restricted branching vector addition systems with states and additional memory.
-In Section \ref{sec_main_result}, we prove the equivalence theorem.
+In Section \ref{sec_main_result}, we prove the equivalence theorem and some its corollaries.
+In Section \ref{sec_intersection}, we prove that languages generated by $\LP$-grammars are closed under finite intersection.
+In Section \ref{sec_conclusion}, we conclude.